 Will I have to sleep outdoors?

-Groups are expected to use temporary accommodation such as tents.
+Groups are expected to use temporary accommodation such as tents, hostels or other facility with limited amenities.
 This must be agreed upon with the supervisor and assessor in advance.

 Is it dangerous?

 Safety is always important.
 All participants are trained in first aid and risk assessment is done for all Award activities.

 I’ve completed all three sections of the Award (Skills, Physical Recreation and Voluntary Service).
 If I do not take part in the Adventurous Journey earn an Award?